 First of all, let’s be gracious.

-But that’d be arrogant and ungenerous of me.
-Because part of that knee-jerk reaction (which is the main reason why we Christians
+To be honest, my knee-jerk reaction is to rant about why I think God’s not answering this blogger’s prayers the way he wants.
+It’d be arrogant and ungenerous of me.
+Part of the knee-jerk reaction (which is the main reason why we Christians

 But prayer isn’t a rewards system.
 It’s a loving Father who wants to give his kids stuff… if we’d only ask.

 And yeah, part of the knee-jerk reaction is to presume the blogger didn’t ask correctly.
-In reality I have no idea; I only read this guy’s blog, and don’t know him personally, so I haven’t a clue how he asks for what he wants.
-What I do know is God is generous, and that we might ask him for stuff in the most pathetic, worst way, much like the wayward son in the Prodigal Son Story…
+I don’t know him personally; I only read his blog.
+So I haven’t a clue how he used to ask God for what he wants.
+What I do know is God is generous.
+We might ask him for stuff in the most pathetic, worst way, much like

-So let’s get away from these ridiculous ideas that we’ve gotta first achieve some level of divine power and favor, or that we’ve gotta get the words right, or get our attitudes right, or any other such thing.
+So let’s get away from these ridiculous ideas that first we gotta achieve some level of divine power and favor, or gotta get the words right, or get our attitudes right, or any other such thing.
 Jesus teaches us God wants to give us stuff—

 —and either we believe Jesus or we don’t.